Notes on Statistical Research Methods

 Experimental Studies

-• Non-experimental (Observational): nature is allowed to take its course and observations are made.
+• Nature is allowed to take its course and observations are made.

 • However, experiments can have two negative points: they may be unethical, or impractical (eg., results may take a long time to appear).